 LitScribe - Autonomous Academic Synthesis Engine

-Multi-agent literature review system using Model Context Protocol for deep cross-paper synthesis and gap analysis
+LangGraph multi-agent system with GraphRAG for deep cross-paper literature synthesis and gap analysis

 Overview